sebinsua/twitter-force-directed-graph/README.md

 - [ ] It should fetch data relating to the location of a Twitter account.
 - [ ] It should colour a node depending on whether it has the same location as the main account.
 - [ ] It should draw edges differently depending on their directionality.
+- [ ] It should be able to output a list of usernames belonging to the location of the Twitter account.

 ### VERSION 3